FACT-Finder-Web-Components/oxid-eshop-module/README.md

 ![Feed Settings](docs/assets/feed-settings.png "Feed settings") This section allows setting attributes to export.
-If you want to export the attribute to separate column, choose it from the select input and set `Multi-Attribute` column value to `No`.
-If you want to export the attribute to aggregate column `NumericalAttribute` choose `Numerical` as `Multi-Attribute` column value. if `Multi-Attribute` is set to `Yes`, the attribute is placed in an aggregate column `FilterAttributes` **Note:** Selection attributes are always placed in `FilterAttributes` automatically.
+If you want to export the attribute to separate column, choose it from the select input and set `Multi-Attribute` column value to `No`. if `Multi-Attribute` is set to `Yes`, the attribute is placed in an aggregate column `FilterAttributes` **Note:** Selection attributes are always placed in `FilterAttributes` automatically.